General

 Date

-This will enable a check of the signature against that of the pilot's licence for assurance purposes if required.
+This will enable a check of the signature against your pilot's licence for assurance purposes if required.

 Existing NPPL Medical Declaration holders